ksonex777-pixel/code-api/README.md

  *
  * @returns "preventChange" if the change was prevented, "preventDrop" if the change was allowed but without dropping any items, and undefined if the change was allowed with an item drop
  */
-attemptWorldChangeBlock(initiatorDbId: PNull<PlayerId>, x: number, y: number, z: number, blockName: BlockName): "preventChange" | "preventDrop" | void
+attemptWorldChangeBlock(initiatorDbId: PNull<PlayerDbId>, x: number, y: number, z: number, blockName: BlockName): "preventChange" | "preventDrop" | void

 /**
  * Returns whether a block is solid or not.